-Report of Shrimp (Pandalus borealis) Ageing Workshop, Quebec City, Quebec, 11-14 May 1981, and Dartmouth, Nova Scotia, 20-21 November 1981 (SCS Doc.
+1. Report of Shrimp (Pandalus borealis) Ageing Workshop, Quebec City, Quebec, 11-14 May 1981, and Dartmouth, Nova Scotia, 20-21 November 1981 (SCS Doc.
 82/VI/14)

 The Committee noted that participants at the Workshop came to general agreement on numerous points concerning the collection of length frequency data, including sample size, precision of length interval, smoothing of data, planning of surveys, and weighing of samples.
 Additional information on age composition from length frequencies was found in observations on discards from commercial vessels, weight distributions and biological characteristics, and by separating stages in sexual development.
 It was further agreed that ageing data obtained from the methods discussed can be useful to monitor growth, evaluate recruitment and determine mortality in shrimp stocks.
-The Committee also noted that interpretation of the length frequency data can be adversely affected by selectivity and availability of smaller shrimp, and that there was confusion concerning the interpretation of biological characteristics and interpretation of age, reflected in various stages of sexual development, and that another workshop concerning these problems should be held in the near future.
+The Committee also noted that interpretation of the length frequency data can be adversely affected by selectivity and availability of smaller shrimp, and that there was confusion concerning the interpretation of biological characteristics and determination of the age of the smallest size-group.
+It was agreed that additional research should be done on moulting sequence and interpretation of age, reflected in various stages of sexual development, and that another workshop concerning these problems should be held in the near future.